What is Xifaxan?Xifaxan is an antibiotic used to treat travelers' diarrhea in people ≥12 years old.

 Who should not take Xifaxan?You should not take Xifaxan if you are allergic to Xifaxan or any other rifamycin-type antibiotics.

 What should I tell my doctor before I take the first dose of Xifaxan?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with Xifaxan.
-Also, talk to your doctor about your complete medical history, especially if you have a fever, blood in your stools, have liver problems, if you are pregnant, may be pregnant, are planning to become pregnant, are breastfeeding, or planning to breastfeed.
+Also, talk to your doctor about your complete medical history, especially if you have a fever, blood in your stools, have liver problems, if you are pregnant, may be pregnant, plan to become pregnant, are breastfeeding, or plan to breastfeed.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.